bloominstituteoftechnology/back-end-project-week/README.md

 - Fill in the `To do` list with the MVP features listed below.
 - Fill in the `backlog` list with all the extra features listed below.
 - Share your board with the project manager that has been assigned to you.
 If you have not been assigned yet, reach out to your Section Lead for guidance.
 - Add your Trello URL to your project's README.md file.
-Commit the change, push it to your repository & submit a pull request.
+Commit the change, push it to your repository & submit a pull request: https://trello.com/b/DpPeRCiz/lambda-notesbackend-angelina-la-salle

 ## Backend MVP Features: